dorukhanuzun/JavaScript-Bun-On-The-Run/README.md

     The reason why I did that is because we want to show first element of the array first.
 Then we will increment and decrement later.

-1. Next I selected all elements with querySelector ans assigned them to const variables(nextMenu, soup etc..)
+1. Next I selected all elements with querySelector and assigned them to const variables(nextMenu, soup etc..)
     ```js
     const nextMenu = document.querySelector('#nextButton');
     const previousMenu = document.querySelector('#previousButton');